 A culture-based planning and engagement presentation was held at the Community Development Department's staff meeting.
-Another presentation will be held at the Research and Analytics Department's staff meeting in August.
+Additional presentations were held at the Research and Analytics Department's staff meeting in August and the Cross-Collaboration monthly meeting.

 Produce an annual report with findings, analysis, and recommendations for improvement in 2024 that documents, tracks, and evaluates all Culture and Community Engagement team activities and programs and produce an annual report with findings, analysis, and recommendations for improvement in 2024.